theunknownxauthor/AnonymousRepo/Training_and_Data_Capping/README.md

     rasterio

 ---
-## TriFusionBD – Principled Class Balancing, Training and Evaluation
+## TriFusionBD – Principled Class Balancing and Training

-This folder contains the Python implementation of the **Principled Data Capping and Class-Balancing Mechanism** and the full training/evaluation pipeline of the TriFusionBD model.
+This folder contains the Python implementation of the **Principled Data Capping and Class-Balancing Mechanism** and the full training pipeline of the TriFusionBD model.

 This module implements: